Drugs like pregabalin for pain relief

 • Constipation

 Serious side effects are rare but can include mood changes or breathing problems, especially when taken with opioids or alcohol.
+Congenital abnormalities can occur if a person falls pregnant whilst taking the medication

 Are they addictive?

 Gabapentinoids are not opioids, but in some people, especially at high doses or with a history of substance use, they can be misused.
 They should be taken exactly as prescribed.
+There are concerns about inappropriate intake of nerve-type pain killers in the community,

 How well do they work?